Main Article Content

-Desmoid tumours are unique mesenchymal neoplasm.
+Desmoid tumors are unique mesenchymal neoplasm.
 They are able to spread to proximal tissues but tend not to metastasize.
 Our case presents a 66-year-old female referred for evaluation of the prominent, palpable mass located into the left abdomen.
-Imaging studies revealed a tumour up to 22 cm, extending below the diaphragm to the retroperitoneal and intra-abdominal cavity.
+Imaging studies revealed a tumor up to 22 cm, extending below the diaphragm to the retroperitoneal and intra-abdominal cavity.
 Contrast enhanced ultrasound showed strong inhomogeneous arterial hyper-enhancement followed by persistent enhancement in a venous phase.
-Histology obtained with tru-cut needle biopsy established desmoid tumour, with overall proliferating activity (Ki-67 expression) of 20%.
-The lesion had been identified as sporadic and ‘unresectable’.
-During the patient’s follow-up a slow but continuous elevation of serum creatinine was registered eventually led to anuria, requiring emergent haemodialysis.
-The non-obstructing nephropathy is an unusual complication of the disease course, therefore we briefly reviewed the published data on abdominal desmoid tumours and critically analysed the relation with kidney injury.
+Histology obtained with trucut needle biopsy established desmoid tumor, with overall proliferating activity (Ki-67 expression) of 20%.
+The lesion had been identified as sporadic and unresectable.
+During the patient’s follow-up a slow but continuous elevation of serum creatinine was registered eventually led to anuria, requiring emergent hemodialysis.
+The non-obstructing nephropathy is an unusual complication of the disease course, therefore we briefly reviewed the published data on abdominal desmoid tumors and critically analyzed the relation with kidney injury.

 Downloads month by month

 Download data is not yet available.